 November 2–4, 2017 | American Association of Colleges & Universities (AAC&U) 2017 Transforming STEM Higher Education Conference

 This poster will highlight the successes and challenges of implementing classroom, institutional, and state policy reforms to support the development of multiple math pathways, drawing on CAPR's research on the Dana Center Mathematics Pathways (DCMP).

 Making Math Count: Building Accelerated Math Pathways and Early Findings on Their Impact on Students’ Success

 October 11, 2017 | Strengthening Student Success Conference

-In this session, the Charles A. Dana Center, MDRC researchers, and math practitioners will discuss successes and challenges of implementing classroom, institutional, and state policy reforms to support the development of multiple math pathways.
+In this session, representatives from the Charles A. Dana Center, MDRC, and the California Acceleration Project (CAP) discussed successes and challenges of implementing classroom, institutional, and state policy reforms to support the development of multiple math pathways.